snoowbirvd/Logistic-Regression-Analysis-Car-Insurance-Dataset/README.md

 ```
 ### Handle Missing Values

-To ensure the dataset is complete for analysis.
-Missing values can distort model results, reduce predictive accuracy, and cause errors during computations.
+To ensure the dataset is complete for analysis since missing values can distort model results, reduce predictive accuracy, and cause errors during computations.
- - Example: If credit_score is missing for many customers, it could distort risk assessments, as credit scores are often correlated with claim frequency or fraud likelihood.
+ - e.g. If credit_score is missing for many customers, it could distort risk assessments, as credit scores are often correlated with claim frequency or fraud likelihood.

 Missing values in key columns like "credit\_score" or "annual\_mileage" might affect predictions.
 I fill them up using simple median imputation (since the missing values doesnt make up more than 20-30% of the features) and compare summary statitics afterwards